Kirk's dik-dik: Habitat and territoriality

-Kirk's dik-dik are endemic to savannah areas of eastern and southwestern Africa, occurring primarily in the Somali and Southwest arid biotic zones, but encroaching into the Southern savannah biotic zone.
+Kirk's dik-diks are endemic to savannah areas of eastern and southwestern Africa, occurring primarily in the Somali and Southwest arid biotic zones, but encroaching into the Southern savannah biotic zone.
 Their distribution can be described as discontinuous and as a result they often occur in dispersed patches due to their unique habitat requirements.
-In Namibia, Kirk's dik-dik occur in isolated areas along the Fish River and do not reside in the Namib desert, though they may traverse desert thickets along sources of water.
+In Namibia, Kirk's dik-diks occur in isolated areas along the Fish River and do not reside in the Namib desert, though they may traverse desert thickets along sources of water.
 They prefer habitats with good cover but lacking tall vegetation.
 Ideal habitats contain a variety of browse, extensive shade, and an open understory at their eye level.
 (Tinley, 1969) As a result, they move to different ranges when grass grows too high and obstructs their view.

 Typical habitats of Kirk's dik-dik consist of thicket mosaics characterized by well-developed shrub layers and scant short grass cover.
 Dik-diks live in pairs on territories of 2–86 acres, depending on cover and resources.
 If no unfavorable events occur a pair of Kirk's dik-dik may reside within the same territory for life.
 Males are the main defenders of territories, as females are unable to maintain territories themselves.
 (Kingdon 1982) According to MacDonald (1985), territorial conflicts over quality habitat are not frequent, however, when do they occur, males charge one another, stopping just short of physical contact, before repeating the process by running from a longer distance.
 Furthermore, the encounter ends when one male surrenders, which results in both males scratching at the ground, urinating, and defecating".

 Diet

-Dik-dik are herbivorous and their diets consist mainly of foliage, fruits, shoots, and berries.
+Dik-diks are herbivorous and their diets consist mainly of foliage, fruits, shoots, and berries.
 Due to their adaptations, dik-diks are water-independent and rely on vegetation as a source of water.
 Kirk's dik-diks are concentrate selectors, feeding selectively on dicotyledonous plants that can be rapidly fermented and digested.
 This includes leaves and fruit high in nutrients and water, but low in fiber and cellulose.
 Grasses are only consumed when they are germinating and Kirk's dik-diks have stomach capacities and mass that consist of 8.5–10.0% of body mass when full and 2.2% when empty".
 Because of the aforementioned facts and their high food requirements, Kirk's dik-diks feed and ruminate periodically throughout day and night.
 They consume roughly 3.8% of their body mass daily.